Liberal Arts and Sciences at Tilburg University: Curriculum

-Next to their Major, students choose a set of subsidiary subjects, providing them with a broad interdisciplinary perspective.
+Next to their Major, students choose a set of subsidiary subjects.

 In the third year of their studies, Liberal Arts and Sciences students have the opportunity to study abroad for a semester as part of an international exchange program.
-Tilburg University maintains close contacts with a wide variety of highly respected universities in Europe, the United States, Canada, Australia and Japan.
-This international higher education and research network consists of ten universities from Europe, the United States and Asia, with outstanding academic reputations.
+Tilburg University maintains close contacts with universities in Europe, the United States, Canada, Australia and Japan.
+This international higher education and research network consists of ten universities from Europe, the United States and Asia.

 Students round off their Bachelor of Arts (BA)or Bachelor of Science (BSc) degree by writing an academic essay (Bachelor's Thesis).
 With this internationally acknowledged bachelor's degree, graduates are eligible for a master's degree.
 Provided they fulfil all the admission requirements, they may pursue a master's degree at Tilburg University or at another research university in the Netherlands or abroad.
-Starting a career in a (international) corporate or public organisation is yet another option for graduates of the Liberal Arts and Sciences program.
+Starting a career in an (international) corporate or public organisation is yet another option for graduates of the Liberal Arts and Sciences program.

 Campus

 Studying Liberal Arts and Sciences (LAS) at Tilburg University, students do not attend a residential University College or a residential Liberal Arts College.
 Instead, Tilburg University has chosen to fully integrate its LAS students into Tilburg University Campus.
-LAS students at Tilburg University are in the privileged position of being able to benefit from both a tight community of LAS students, and mingling with all of Tilburg University's approximately 13,000 students – 1209 of whom are international students representing 85 different countries.
-This multi-cultural community, with all the pleasures and challenges that come with it, gives LAS students at Tilburg University the opportunity to enlarge their network and to broaden their horizon by learning from students from other study programs and nationalities.

-In order to support the forming of a tight community among Tilburg University's LAS students, however, there is a lounge room reserved for LAS students only: the so-called ‘common room’.
-It is the ideal place to relax, catch up with fellow LAS students or to work on a group assignment in an inspiring environment.

 Student Population

 Tilburg University opened its doors to the first 50 Liberal Arts and Sciences students in September 2008.
 One year later, in September 2009, the number of first-year students increased to 62 students.
-Tilburg University is striving for a maximum of 100 first-year students each year in order to maintain the small-scale groups and small-scale character of the programme.

 50% of the Liberal Arts and Sciences students at Tilburg University are international.
 International students come from a variety of countries including Canada, the US, Austria, Belgium, China, Finland, France, Italy, Japan, Sweden, Latvia, Poland, Germany, Israel, Bulgaria, Slovakia and the United Kingdom.
 In addition, most of the Dutch students also have an international background.
-Not surprisingly, Liberal Arts and Sciences has one of the most culturally diverse student profiles at Tilburg University.